Piotrek12332121/ROV_Controller-ver-2.0-/README.md

 # underwater_ROV_2.0
-Repo for storing everything related to an unerwater ROV project.
+Repo for storing everything related to an underwater ROV project.